Wovoka Wilderness: History

 Northern Paiute people resided in the area until the early 20th-century, including spiritual leader Wovoka, of which the wilderness is named after.
 He lived and worked in the area until his death in 1932.
-The vast pinyon-junior woodlands serve as a large source for pine nuts for the Paiute.
+The vast pinyon-juniper woodlands serve as a large source for pine nuts for the Paiute.
 The wilderness includes a prehistoric village site with 20 house rings, tool making sites, petroglyphs, drive fences and spiritual sites for the Paiute.

 In 1844, John C. Fremont camped along the East Walker River in what is now the Wovoka Wilderness.

 Senators Harry Reid and Dean Heller proposed the protection of the area in exchange for a copper mine in the 2000s or 2010s.
 The legislation did not succeed.
 Congressman Steven Horsford introduced a similar bill in 2013.
 A hearing took place featuring local representatives.
 On January 28, 2014, the House Committee on Natural Resources approved the legislation which was added to a larger proposal to be presented to Congress, including combining the Pine Forest and Wovoka Wilderness.
 The bill passed the Senate on September 15, 2014.